hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-function-approximation.md

   name: python3
 ---

-# Basic fitting
+# Universal function approximation

 +++

 In this section, we'll start doing some computations, so get a Python interface (terminal, file, or notebook) handy!
-I'll start with linear fitting, which I assume you're familiar with, and show neural networks are a generalization of this technique.
+I'll start with linear fitting, which I assume you're familiar with, and show how neural networks are a generalization of linear fits.

 +++